pecker-io/karate-grpc/README.md

 - grpc server `ip` and `port`.

-- protobuf file corresponding grpc server, but usually it's protobuf `jar package` not one single file or more files.
+- (optional) protobuf file corresponding grpc server, but usually it's protobuf `jar package` not one single file or more files.

 So, we could test it based on the two point.